triploc/gencall/README.md

 call.secure("admin", "superuser")
 ```

 Gentleman Caller comes with a default security implementation that can be overridden.
-It assumes that `req.session.user` exists for an authenticated user and that `req.session.user.privileges` exists for authorization.
+It assumes that `req.session.authenticated` is set for an authenticated user and that `req.session.privileges` contains privileges for authorization.

 ```javascript
 gencall.secure = function(req, res, next) { };